But while Marilyn’s tragic life ended at 36, JonBenet Ramsey never even saw her 7th birthday. And no one calls her death a suicide.

 THE RANSOM NOTE

 The intruder theorist believes as does everyone else that to find the author of the legendary note is to find someone that, at the very least, can tell you what happened that night.
-The police, in their excessive focus on the Ramseys, did a poor job in researching and pursuing the possible authors–persons with some knowledge of the family and home and its layout, especially of John’s business and financial life (as in the $118,000 ransom figure).
+They believe the police, in their excessive focus on the Ramseys, did a poor job in researching and pursuing the possible authors–persons with some knowledge of the family and home and its layout, especially of John’s business and financial life (as in the $118,000 ransom figure).
 That’s a limited but not tiny group, given the number of employees of John’s business, the high visibility of the family, the numerous open houses sponsored by the family.
 Somewhere from that pool of persons emerged the guy who took his fantasies about the child and his resentment of John’s success across normal bounds one night and slipped into the home late, or hid there earlier until the family returned.
 Possibly only a weird assault on the parents’ peace of mind was intended, as represented by the menace of the note, but one thing led tragically to another.
 Or an pedophile in full rape mode might have invaded the home, and penned the note as a twisted way to pass the time until the home went quiet, there are several possibilities.
 But few experts tagged Patsy as the author, John was excluded, and if the Ramsey’s needed to stage anything they would have more logically just staged a home invasion and an assault.
 When we find the intruder who left touch DNA behind we’ll find the note’s author, and vice-versa.

 The inside-job contingent says nonsense, the experts have ever excluded Patsy as the author, and a number have pointed out strong similarities between her handwriting and the note, complicated by the fact that an ambidextrous Patsy had far more ability than the average Jane to change the “font” on her personal printing as she went, at will.
 In fact her deliberate efforts to monkey with her writing style after the murder reveal consciousness of guilt.
 But penmanship is not even the half of it, greater weight resides in assessing the text itself.
 Simply put, what are the odds that this unusual intruder, in addition to defying all other sorts of probabilities, had the same flair for drama Patsy had, used exclamation marks and acronyms with the same alacrity, the same sort of lively expressions and sentence structure she used, including rarely seen phrases like “and hence?”
 The chances that this intruding author would praise John’s business in almost the same breath as threatening to murder his child?
 Yes, it’s all possible, but what are the odds against such a multi-coincidence?
 Absolutely astronomical, no?